 * New England Regional Student Program Tuition Discounts for Non-Maine Residents

 Through the New England Regional Student Program, students from other New England states and Canada can apply for certain academic programs at UMF and pay reduced tuition.
-That’s a savings of nearly $5,000 per year.
-The academic programs that qualify for this vary by state.
-See which UMF programs qualify for your state.
+That’s a savings of nearly $5,000.
+See which UMF programs qualify.

 Note: If you are an out-of-state (non-Maine) resident and one of your parents or grandparents is a University of Maine at Farmington graduate, you qualify for our special Farmington is Family tuition discount.

 ** All Non-Maine Resident veterans and active duty service members receive the lower Maine Resident tuition rate.
 See more below.